 What is the purpose of the scenarios and how should they be used?

 As outlined in Regulation (EU) 347/2013, ENTSOG and ENTSO-E are required to use scenarios as the basis for the official Ten-Year Network Development Plans (created every two years by ENTSOG and ENTSO-E) and for the calculation of the cost-benefit analysis (CBA) used to determine EU funding for electricity and gas infrastructure Projects of Common Interest (PCI).
 The scenarios are designed specifically for this purpose.
-Where possible, they have been derived from official EU and Member-State data sources and are intended to provide an impartial quantitative basis for infrastructure investment planning.
+Where possible, they have been derived from official EU and Member-State data sources and are intended to provide a quantitative basis for infrastructure investment planning.

 The scenarios are intended to project the long-term energy demand and supply for the drafting of ENTSOG’s and ENTSO-E’s Ten-Year Network Development Plans within the context of the ongoing energy transition.
 They are designed in such a way that they specifically explore those uncertainties which are relevant for gas and electricity infrastructure development.

 As such, they primarily focus on aspects which determine the infrastructure utilisation.
 Furthermore, the scenarios draw extensively on the current European political and economic consensus and attempt to follow a logical trajectory to achieve future energy and climate targets.

 The scenarios should provide the user with insights into the possible energy system of the future and the role of electricity and gaseous carriers in this energy system as well as the effects of changes in supply and demand on the energy system.
 The European and global perspectives of these scenarios enable the user to track supply and demand developments geographically as well as temporally and to gain greater insight into the challenges energy infrastructure planning is facing during the energy transition.

 What is not the purpose of the scenarios?